...

 Brady v.
 Maryland is a landmark United States Supreme Court case that was decided in 1963.
 The case revolves around the constitutional right of a criminal defendant to receive exculpatory evidence from the prosecution during the course of a trial.

-In 1958, John Brady and his accomplice Donald Boblit were charged with first-degree murder in the state of Maryland for killing a man during a robbery.
-Both defendants were found guilty and sentenced to death.
+In 1958, Maryland charged John Brady and his accomplice Donald Boblit with first-degree murder for killing a man during a robbery.
+The court found both men guilty and sentenced them to death.
 During the trial, the prosecution had withheld certain evidence from the defense.

 The crucial issue in Brady v.
 Maryland was whether the prosecution’s failure to disclose exculpatory evidence violated the defendants’ rights to due process under the Fourteenth Amendment of the U.S. Constitution.